scipy-conference/scipy_proceedings/papers/hameer_abbasi/27_abbasi.rst

 of nonzero entries in the array.

 For simplicity of operations in many cases, the coordinates are always stored in C-contiguous order.
-Table :ref:`tab:coo-vis` shows a visual representation of COO.
+Table :ref:`tab:coo-vis` shows a visual representation of how data is stored in the COO format.

-To save on memory, we always choose the smallest possible data type for the coordinates array.

 .. table:: A visual representation of the COO format. :label:`tab:coo-vis`